openshift/insights-operator/docs/arch.md

 Furthermore each gather-function is categorized into either:
 - `important` meaning if that gather-function has an error we will notify `periodic.go` about it, which will handle it accordingly.
 - `failable` meaning if that gather-function has an error we will just log it and add it to our metadata.
 This is necessary as we are expanding into gathering data about resources that are not guaranteed to be present on the cluster.
-By default if a resource is not present we shouldn't see an error, but its better to be safe.
+By default if a resource is not present we shouldn't see an error, but it's better to be safe.

 ## Downloading and exposing Archive Analysis
 After the successful upload of archive, the progress monitoring task starts.
 By default it waits for 1m until it checks if results of analysis of the archive (done by external pipeline in cloud.redhat.com) are available.
 The report contains LastUpdatedAt timestamp, and verifies if report has changed its state (for this cluster) since the last time.
 If there was no